 The long lead keeps Capri attached if she decides to run after a kangaroo or wallaby.

 This is my favourite part.
 I love buying toys for Capri.
 It is fun to watch her eyes big and round as she watches the new toy with anticipation.

-Normally it is a big piece of plastic that is shape like a bone and has holes inside where you can put food, e.g. peanut butter.
+Normally it is a big piece of plastic that is shaped like a bone and has holes inside where you can put food, e.g. peanut butter.

-These type of toys are very entertaining for the dog.
-It is a real fun to see how your dog learns better ways of accessing food.
+These types of toys are very entertaining for the dog.
+It is really fun to see how your dog learns better ways of accessing food.

 You can buy soft toys for young dogs, and replace them with stronger ones as your dog grows older.

 Toys can be thrown and tugged, giving you many opportunities to play with your dog.

 Also, it is a good idea to hide some toys from time to time.
 This way your dog will forget it after some time and when reintroduced to it again it will be extremely happy